CivicActions/accessibility/Onboarding.md

 ## Role specific workshops

 Each role in a company may need additional support in how they can best do their job.
-The UK's [DWP Accessibility Manual](https://accessibility-manual.dwp.gov.uk/) does a great job in [Guidance for your job role](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role) as does the USA's [Accessibility for Teams](https://accessibility.digital.gov/).
-You may need additional training materials for roles like:
+Our team has built on role based documentation provided by The [UK's DWP Guidance for your job role](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role) and [Digital.gov's Accessibility for Teams](https://accessibility.digital.gov/) in the [CivicActions Accessibility site](https://accessibility.civicactions.com/playbook/roles).
+Additional training materials for roles like:

 * Business Analyst
 * Content Designer